wetransform-os/ProMCDA/README.md

 can be triggered by setting the `robustness_on` parameter to *yes* or *no*.
 If `robustness_on` is set to *yes*, then the uncertainties might be on the indicators (`on_indicators`) or on the weights (`on_single_weights` or `on_all_weights`).
-In the first case (`on_single_weights=yes`) one weight at time is randomly sampled from a uniform distribution; in the second case (`on_all_weights=yes`) all weights are simultaneously sampled from a normal distribution.
+In the first case (`on_single_weights=yes`) one weight at time is randomly sampled from a uniform distribution; in the second case (`on_all_weights=yes`) all weights are simultaneously sampled from a uniform distribution.
-If there is no uncertainty associated to the weights, then the user should provide a ***list of weights*** for the indicators.
+If there is no uncertainty associated to the weights, then the user should provide a ***list of weights*** in the `given_weights` parameter for the indicators.
 The sum of the weights should always be equal to 1 or the values will be normalised internally.
 Depending on the different options, information not needed are disregard.
 Sensitivity and robustness analysis can be run together.
 If robustness analysis is selected, it can run either on the weights or on the indicators, but not on both simultaneously.